-Steelhead fishing can be done using many methods but the most effective methods for steelhead fishing are float fishing, fly fishing, bottom bouncing, and lure fishing.
-Anglers might change the method they use in different rivers and in different conditions, or even at different times of the year.
+Steelhead fishing can be done using many methods but the most effective methods for fishing steelhead are float fishing, fly fishing, bottom bouncing, lure fishing, and even trolling.
+Guides might change the methods in different rivers and in different conditions or even at different times of the year.

 Some methods will work better under certain conditions and I will discuss this below.
 When steelhead fishing you will also need to know the best times to fish, the best steelhead rivers, the best setups, the best baits, and more, which I will discuss.

 To some, a steelhead is just a large migratory rainbow trout.
 To others, it is a species all on its own.

 Either way, the steelhead is a sought-after gamefish that is hard to beat when it comes to its abundance and fighting ability.